HomeStartup InsightBest Companies To Work In Singapore

 American Express

-American Express is a global financial services corporation primarily known for its credit card and traveller’s check businesses.
-The company provides products and services that cater to consumers, small businesses, and corporate clients.
+American Express is a worldwide financial company best known for its credit cards and traveler’s checks.
+It offers products and services for regular people, small businesses, and big companies.

-American Express supports the professional and personal well-being of its colleagues through Amex Flex, a flexible work model that includes onsite, hybrid, and fully virtual options depending on the role and business needs.
-They offer various programs and benefits to support overall well-being in Singapore.
-Health benefits include health insurance, free mental health counselling, a flexible spending account, health checks, and flu vaccinations.
-Life benefits include accident and disability insurance, maternity benefits, parental leave, annual leave, and life insurance.
-Additionally, onsite facilities include nursing rooms.
+American Express helps its employees with Amex Flex.
+This flexible work plan lets them work onsite, in a hybrid setup, or entirely online, depending on their job and the company’s needs.
+In Singapore, they provide programs and benefits to support well-being.
+Health benefits include insurance, free mental health counseling, a spending account for health needs, check-ups, and flu shots.
+Life benefits include accident and disability insurance, maternity support, parental leave, yearly vacation, and life insurance.
+They also have onsite nursing rooms for employees.

 • Most Notable Skills: Travel Management, Commercial Banking, Sales Lead